VenketeshPanda/Youtube-Backend-/readme.md

-# Backend learning from chai aur code
+# Backend of a video streaming platform or Youtube